Factsheet about seasonal influenza

 - chronic kidney diseases (e.g. chronic renal failure);

-- chronic neurological conditions and physical handicap (e.g. cerebral palsy); and
+- chronic neurological conditions or physical handicap (e.g. cerebral palsy);

 - conditions and treatments that suppress the immune function (e.g. chemotherapy).